Estimated reading time: 4 minutes

 - Make it possible to convict corporations of negligence (even where individual employees are not deemed negligent and without proof of intent)

 There have also been a series of “failure to prevent” offences proposed.
 These line up with more general financial regulation, such as the Prudential Regulation Authority appealing for pre-emptive action to prevent negligence.

 Several regulatory requirements have also been proposed, including to require public interest entities and large corporations to report on their anti fraud procedures.
 One of the newly-recommended deterrence measures is making corporate convictions publicly available.
 A monetary penalty has also been suggested.

 This is now a wait-and-see situation.
 While we wait for the government to align with law reform options set out by the UK Law Commission, companies can start to get ahead of likely operational changes.

 It’s possible that new regulations will allow businesses to get up to speed over a 12 – 18 month period.
 So use that time to implement best practices, train up your people and get ahead of further changes with CUBE.

-If you’re struggling to keep up with the pace of regulatory change for cryptocurrency, we’d love to hear from you.
+If you’re struggling to keep up with the pace of regulatory change, we’d love to hear from you.